ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-Rstudio.md

 ### Your turn

-> ## Discussion
+> ## Exercise
 >
-> Clear your workspace, then create a few new variables.
-Create a variable that is the mean of a sequence of 1-20.
+> Clear your workspace and create a few new variables.
+> Create a variable that is the mean of a sequence of 1-20.
-> What's a good name for your variable?
+> 1. What's a good name for your variable?
-> Does it matter what your 'by' argument is?
+> 2. Does it matter what your "by" argument is?
 Why?
 >
+> > ## Solution
+> > 1.
+Any meaningful and relatively short name is good.
+As a suggestion `mean.seq` could work.
+> > 2.
+Yes it does.
+By default "by" is equal to 1 but it can be changed to any increment number.
+> {: .solution}
-{: .discussion}
+{: .challenge}

 ## RMarkdown